Helpful Tips for Talking to Your Children About Difficult Topics

 7. Know When to Reach Out to a Professional for Help

 These strategies and tips may be a good guide to help you through some difficult topics, but some issues are harder than others and every child is unique.
-If you personally don’t feel confident in approaching certain topics with your children, consider seeking additional help.
+If you personally don’t feel confident in approaching certain difficult topics with your children, consider seeking additional help.

 If you believe your child is overwhelmed, showing signs of trauma, stress, aggression, or is shutting you out, consider talking to someone who may help.
 Working with a licensed mental health professional can help you develop an appropriate strategy for moving forward together.